dpi627/dpi627/README.md

-## Hi there👋!
-My name is Brian.
+# Hi there !👋

-🤓I'm a Software Developer from Taiwan.
+### 🤓 My name is Brian.
+I'm a Software Developer from Taiwan.

 > [!IMPORTANT]\
 > I have several years of experience in software development and am proficient in the .NET, include `.NET framework`, `.NET Core` and `.NET`.